vapmail16/genai_cohort3/ai_agents_understanding/base_information.md

 messages = [HumanMessage(content="There are 600+ CRR related regulations")]
-messages.append(AIMessage(content="Thanks for the information, that is great to know, would you like me to elaborate on any of these")) messages.append(HumanMessage(content="Give me details of 1 regulation which applies to Barclays"))
+messages.append(AIMessage(content="Thanks for the information, that is great to know, would you like me to elaborate on any of these")) messages.append(HumanMessage(content="Give me details of 1 regulation which applies to TechBank International"))

 for m in messages:
     m.pretty_print()